TY-Cheng/LoG-IV/docs/audit/development_audit_prompt.md

 ## Scope

-Review the code as an exploration-stage option-surface graph repo.
+Review the code as an option-surface graph learning repository.
 Separate:

 - implemented behavior;
-- scaffold-only behavior;
+- placeholder behavior;
 - planned research design;
 - empirical claims that are not yet supported.